Great Smoky Mountains Railroad 1702: History

-In 2005, the No. 1702 locomotive was sidelined due to firebox issues and became disassembled outside the GSMR's workshop area in Dillsboro, North Carolina, exposed to the elements.
+In 2003, No. 1702 went out of service to undergo repairs and GSMR loaned ex-Graham County Railroad Shay locomotive No. 1925 from the North Carolina Transportation Museum in Spencer, North Carolina for that year's season.
+Afterwards, the No. 1702 locomotive returned to service in 2004 until being sidelined again at the end of that year due to firebox issues and became disassembled outside the GSMR's workshop area in Dillsboro, North Carolina, exposed to the elements.
 In April 2012, the GSMR made an agreement with the Swain County of North Carolina, who donated $700,000 to construct a new steam locomotive workshop for the restoration of No. 1702 and installing a new turntable in Bryson City for the locomotive to be turned around.
 Afterwards, the restoration work of No. 1702 began in May 2014 and completed on July 21, 2016 with the locomotive returned to service five days later.
-(Note: Originally, No. 1702's reentry to service was scheduled for July 22, 2016, but the locomotive was sidelined with an overheated bearing.)
+(Note: Originally, No. 1702's reentry to service was scheduled for July 22, 2016, but delayed due to the locomotive being sidelined with an overheated bearing.)